ndd21/PHYS281/docs/exercises.md

     It should include two methods that:

-    1. return the black body's [bolometic luminosity](https://en.wikipedia.org/wiki/Luminosity#Luminosity_formulae),
+    1. return the black body's [bolometric luminosity](https://en.wikipedia.org/wiki/Luminosity#Luminosity_formulae),
     2. return the wavelength at which the emission peaks ([Wien's Law](https://en.wikipedia.org/wiki/Wien%27s_displacement_law)) in nanometres.

 ??? info "Solution"